2blane/OctoPrint-Webhooks/README.md

 An error has occurred.
 Can refer to many different types of errors.

+* Print Progress

+Sends progress reports every 'x' percent where is x is defined by you.
+For instance, you can send a progress webhook every 10%, 25%, or 7% if you wanted.
+NOTE: 0% and 100% are not triggered by this event, use 'Print Started' and 'Print Done' for those events.

 ## Event Data
 For details on what 'extra' data is provided with each event, check out the following. https://docs.octoprint.org/en/master/events/index.html#printing